billsix/programmingFromTheGroundUp/docs/source/functions.rst

 The main program code is pretty simple.
 You push the arguments onto the stack, call the function, and then move the stack pointer back.
-The result is stored in FIXMEAMPeax;.
+The result is stored in %eax;.
 Note that between the two calls to ``power``, we save the first value onto the stack.
-This is because the only register that is guaranteed to be saved is FIXMEAMPebp-indexed;.
+This is because the only register that is guaranteed to be saved is %ebp;.
 Therefore we push the value onto the stack, and pop the value back off after the second function call is complete.